Settlements

 Subcontractor Agreements

-NOTE: Subcontractor agreements can be added not only by the administrator but also by the Assistant Project Manager, HR, Manager, Project Manager, and Estimator.
-The function of settling agreements lies with the Accountant.
+NOTE: In addition to the administrator, the Project Manager Assistant, HR, Manager, Project Manager, and Cost Estimator can add subcontractor agreements.
+The responsibility for settling agreements lies with the Accountant.

-REMEMBER: According to regulations, a subcontracting agreement must be in writing.
+REMEMBER: According to regulations, a subcontractor agreement must be in writing.
 The completion date specified in the agreement forms the basis for the payment of remuneration for the services performed.
-Optionally, you can attach it to the “More → Attached” tab for the selected project.
+Optionally, you can attach it to the “More → Attached” tab in the selected project.

 REMEMBER: If there is no project in the system yet that is to be associated with the “Subcontractor Agreement,” create a record of this project in the “Contracts → Projects” section.

-You can register a subcontractor agreement in the system in the following order:
+You will register a subcontractor agreement in the system according to the following order:

 -